notatestuser/create-responsive-flight-template/README.md

 # Responsive+Flight+AppCache

 If you're looking to take Flight out for a test run, this template will allow you to get up-and-running in seconds.
 It's especially useful for AppCache applications that work on multiple devices, which is where this particular stack should shine.
-It's also good for a plain ole web apps.
+It's also good for plain ole web apps.

 This project template sets up a responsive webapp that uses Twitter's [Bootstrap](http://twitter.github.com/bootstrap) and